cmoorad/mostlyrocks/_pages/about.md

 Hi — I'm Chris.
-I live in Leavenworth, WA and I created this website to share pictures, recipes, and stories.
+I live in Leavenworth, WA and I created this website to share pictures (mostly of rocks), recipes, and stories.

 ### Rock Climbing
 Some friends took me rock climbing for the first time in 2016.
 I fell in love with climbing at Index, WA.
 Index is still my favorite place to rock climb.